What is Risk-Weighted Asset?

 - A high risk-weighted asset means the assets held are risky and would require a higher capital to be maintained.

 - A low risk-weighted asset means the assets held are less risky and would require lower capital to be maintained.

-- Risk-weighted asset looks at foreseeing potential risks and mitigating the risk as much as possible.
+- It looks at foreseeing potential risks and mitigating the risk as much as possible.

 This has been a guide to What is Risk-Weighted Asset and its Definition.
-Here we discuss the formula for risk-weighted assets along with examples, advantages, and disadvantages.
+Here we discuss the formula to calculate risk-weighted assets along with examples, advantages, and disadvantages.
 You can learn more about excel modeling from the following articles –